Florida lawmakers want to use radioactive material to pave roads

 Is Florida's plan legal?

-The EPA states that "phosphogypsum remains prohibited from use in road construction," as it has been almost continuously for more than 30 years.
+The EPA says "phosphogypsum remains prohibited from use in road construction," as it has been almost continuously for more than 30 years.

 Under former President Donald Trump, the EPA briefly rescinded that policy starting in October 2020.
 But it reinstated the rule in June 2021.

-The Florida legislation doesn't address the federal prohibition outright, saying that phosphogypsum can be used as an aggregate material "in accordance with the conditions of the United States Environmental Protection Agency approval for the use."
-Its supporting documents also note that the EPA allows some uses for research purposes — and it asserts that phosphogypsum is not technically a "solid waste."
+The Florida legislation doesn't address the federal prohibition outright.
+Its supporting documents note that the EPA allows some uses for research purposes — and it asserts that phosphogypsum is not technically a "solid waste."

 What's next?